IVA Pros and Cons - Advantages & Disadvantages of Individual Voluntary Arrangements

 Real example: David owed £18,000 to Barclaycard (19.9% APR), MBNA (21.9%), and a Lloyds overdraft.
 His debt was growing by £320/month in interest.
 After IVA approval, it stopped entirely.

-3. Debt Written Off After 60 Months
+3. Qualifying Debt May Be Written Off After Completion

 4. Single Affordable Monthly Payment